Turkey To Support Pakistan In Hotel, Tourism Industry - UrduPoint

 Turkish Center of Excellence would be helpful in NAVTTC's ongoing efforts to train maximum youth with technical training, he added.
 He said NAVTTC was making all out efforts for the uplift of technical and professional education sector.

-We need more reforms in formal education he said adding that the world was ahead of Pakistan in technical and professional training sector.
+We need more reforms in formal education, he said, adding the world was ahead of Pakistan in technical and professional training sector.

-With the cooperation and support of Turkish skills development institutions, we will improve the quality of our skills educational institutions, he remarked.
+With the cooperation and support of Turkish skills development institutions, we would improve the quality of our skill development educational institutions, he remarked.

-This step of establishment of modern Center of Excellence in Hospitality was a positive step towards the Prime Minister's vision of developed Pakistan, he said.
+This step of establishment of modern Center of Excellence in Hospitality was a positive step towards the prime minister's vision of a developed Pakistan, he said.